wejs/docs/docs/getstarted/create-an-api.md

 ```

-## 3- Run the app in development mode
+## 3- Run project in development mode

 ```sh
 we run
 ```

-## 4- now lets make the Swagger documentation
+## 4- Make the Swagger documentation

 In project folder tip: